outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - help all groups achieve self-awareness & independence and distribute it to members

     - add to science:
+      - example of aligning & standardizing to interfaces to identify optimal methods to solve a problem:
+        - use of non-structural information (randomness, imaginary numbers, & other sources of uncertainty) as an input for intents like 'exploring rules of high-variation structures like energy, info, or space-time'
+        - example accidental application of this: https://phys.org/news/2021-03-imaginary-quantum-resource-theory.html
       - examine peak/valley of space-time wave as flow between energy (info) storage/usage types, possibly acting as opposite ends of a spectrum representing a trade-off (on liquidity, direction & other attributes)
       - examine magnetic/gravitational/electrical/other forces determining relationships of space-times
         - forces allowing: